komposter/CommunityPowerEA.com/_docs/partial-close.md

 ### Min profit to close

-Min profit (in account currency / in% from balance) to close part of orders in series.
+Min profit (in account currency / in % from balance) to close part of orders in series.

 <br />